Just nerding out drinking coffee and reading this morning. Found this -

 @powbam would you consider an option that shuts off cpu0, then when it is re enabled disable the odd number CPUs.
 I would be interested to see what happens on mine in that scenario

 Yeah I could just have it do that by default.
 I’ll adjust the last custom one I gave you yesterday on Discord and give you a download here in a little bit.
 That’ll be quickest.
-To do it for all CPU scenarios is going to take me a little bit longer :smile:
+To do it for all CPU scenarios is going to take me a little bit longer

-@Valinov - Here ya go.
+Edit… @Valinov - Here ya go.
 This will do that for 8core 16thread CPU’s

 [removed download - new one in post below]

-Ctrl+Alt+[ to disable every other core starting with CPU1
+Ctrl+Alt+[ to disable every other core starting with CPU1 Ctrl+Alt+] to disable every other core starting with CPU0

 You’ll get a beep after doing the hotkey to signify it switched off Core0, 8 seconds later another beep to signify switching off every other core.

-Correct you were - I had been still using Glockens original versions and using those instead uncovered a flaw in my Menu Switcher that @StrUktO had previously noticed and at the time I thought it was something he had been doing wrong and not the program :smile: Sorry about that Strukto - the program defaulting to the Vanilla button on program start is now fixed!
+Correct you were - I had been still using Glockens original versions and using those instead uncovered a flaw in my Menu Switcher that @StrUktO had previously noticed and at the time I thought it was something he had been doing wrong and not the program Sorry about that Strukto - the program defaulting to the Vanilla button on program start is now fixed!
 The reason it wasn’t happening for me is because my Glocken files were different to yours (and presumably most everyone else who downloaded her revised ones).

 actually the problem didn’t occur for me after reinstalling like you said, so I was still under the assumption that I had clicked the buttons too much…